Natasha-16x/Professional-README-Generator/README.md

 ## Usage
 To use this application, open the directory in your terminal.
 Run the command node index.js and a series of questions will appear for you to answer.
-Your answers will then be created into a README.md file
+Your answers will then be created into a README.md file.
+The README.md file will be stored in the folder named output.

 ## Credits
 N/A